 In Kentucky, most cases involving alleged child abuse are called DNA actions, which stands for Dependency, Neglect or Abuse.
 Allegations of child abuse or neglect are extremely serious.
 They can result in the removal of your child from your home, cessation of your parental rights and criminal charges.

-The experienced family law and criminal defense attorneys at Hoffman Walker & Smith understand the sensitive nature of these cases.
+The experienced family law and criminal defense attorneys at Hoffman Walker & Knauf understand the sensitive nature of these cases.
 When we become involved in DNA cases, we always place a child’s best interests as the top priority.
 We also know that protecting parents’ rights is important.
 Authorities can impede those rights in the name of protecting a minor.
 We have the experience necessary to navigate the complexities of DNA cases and pursue the proper outcome that is in the child’s best interests.

 A case of abuse can arise when a parent or custodian either emotionally or physically injures the child, or that parent or custodian allows another person to emotionally or physically injure the child.
 Neglect or dependency cases involve a parent or custodian who doesn’t care for the child adequately.